Modosip/hello-world/README.md

 # hello-world
-It's only my first stepr on GITHUB!
+It's only my first step on GITHUB!